ARCCA/intro-to-machine-learning-applications/_episodes/01-what-is-machine-learning.md

  - Modern neural networks
 -->

+Although symbolic AI proved suitable to solve well-defined, logical problems, such as playing chess, it turned out to be intractable to figure out explicit rules for solving more complex, fuzzy problems, such as image classification, speech recognition, and language translation.
+A new approach arose to take symbolic AI’s
+place: Machine Learning.

 ## Machine Learning
-Machine learning arises from the question: could a computer go beyond “what we know how to order it to perform” and learn on its own how to perform a specified task?
+Machine learning arises from the question: could a computer go beyond *“what we know how to order it to perform” and learn on its own how to perform a specified task?*
 Could a computer surprise us?
 Rather than programmers crafting data-processing rules by hand, could a computer automatically learn these rules by looking at data?